su83/cask-tracker/README.rst

 After the build completes, you will have a JAR in:
 ``./target/`` directory.

-You can build without running tests: ``mvn clean install -DskipTests``
+You can build without running tests: ``mvn clean package -DskipTests``

 Deploying Cask Tracker
 ----------------------